 CNN weekend anchorman Don Lemon is many things: A 45-year-old African-American native of Baton Rouge, La., he was raised Southern Baptist, attended Catholic schools and graduated from Brooklyn College in New York, and subsequently prospered in the competitive world of television news.

-One more facet of his life that he reveals publicly for the first time today: He is gay.
+One more facet of his life that he is revealing publicly for the first time: He is gay.

 "And I'd have to say, at this point, why the hell not?"

 American society has changed greatly in recent decades, and the face of television news has changed a lot with it.
 Two women now occupy the nation's three network evening news anchor chairs, and the country's racial and ethnic diversity is reflected on the air as well.
 Yet Lemon says that change has not extended to sexual orientation — at least, not publicly.

 "We live and die by people watching us," Lemon said.
 "If I give people another reason not to watch me, that is a concern for me, and that's a concern for whoever I am working for.

 "My livelihood is on the line," he said.
 "I don't know if people are going to accept me, if I will have a job.
 I don't know how people will feel about this."